top of page

 This video weaves together past and present, opening with nostalgic Griffith family photographs from the 1950s that capture life in Melbourne during the early days of the space program.
 Through these images, discover the roots of an artistic dream that began in childhood and blossomed into a lifetime of creative expression.

-As one of the featured artists, Griffith shared 52 pieces of abstract and mixed media work, including the premiere of Inner Landscapes—a deeply personal series of eight paintings created specifically for this exhibition.
+As one of the featured artists, Griffith shared 52 pieces of abstract and mixed media artwork, including the premiere of Inner Landscapes—a deeply personal series of eight paintings created specifically for this exhibition.

 The video takes you behind the scenes into her art studio, where she opens up about her creative process and the techniques that bring abstract memories to life through layers of paint, texture, and collage.
 But this isn't just her story—hear from an accomplished artist, an art educator, a gallery owner, and the museum director as they each share their favorite piece from the exhibition and explain what makes these abstractions resonate so powerfully.